 Trump uses mass firing to remove independent inspectors general at a series of agencies

-WASHINGTON (AP) — The Trump administration has fired more than a dozen independent inspectors general at government agencies, a sweeping action to remove oversight of his new administration that some members of Congress are suggesting violated federal oversight laws.
+WASHINGTON (AP) — The Trump administration has fired about 17 independent inspectors general at government agencies, a sweeping action to remove oversight of his new administration that some members of Congress are suggesting violated federal oversight laws.

 “There may be good reason the IGs were fired.
 We need to know that if so,” Sen. Chuck Grassley, chair of the Senate Judiciary Committee, said in a statement.
 “I’d like further explanation from President Trump.
 Regardless, the 30 day detailed notice of removal that the law demands was not provided to Congress,” said Grassley, R-Iowa.